lohith444/InterviewPrep/general/README.md

 Find the median of two sorted arrays in O(logN) time and O(1) space.

 ## MedianOfSortedUnequal
-Median of two sorted arrays of unequal lengths in O(log(min(m,n))) time and O(1) space.
+Median of two sorted arrays of unequal lengths in O(log(min(M,N))) time and O(1) space.

 ## DeleteMinChars
 Find the minimum characters to be removed from the given string to make a valid string in the dictionary.
-This can be done in O(n!) time.
+This can be done in O(N!) time.

+## MaxSquareMatrix
+Find the maximum square matrix that can be formed by 1's from the given matrix.
+This can be done in O(N*N) time and space.